MAMETZ WOOD, 1916 – 2006 -2016

 I usually paint from direct observation – with a mind open to nature’s ambivalence, and even a sense that every paradise has its serpent – but in Mametz Wood it was particularly difficult to be unaffected by its poignant historical association.
 Whatever one may feel about the success of the resulting canvas, the actual performance of painting, entirely on site 90 years after the battle, was to me a significant aspect of the artwork.

 The undulating Picardy landscape has features in common with English chalk countryside.
-About one mile long and three quarters wide, Mametz Wood sits squat and tangled at the top of open slopes.
-I bought a detailed map in the town of Albert, and was able to pinpoint a suitable site in a part ofthe wood which was slightly less gloomy and claustrophobic, though with little of the cathedral-like feel of, for example, a Chiltern beech wood.
+About one mile long and three quarters wide, Mametz Wood sits squat and tangled above open slopes.
+I bought a detailed map in the town of Albert, and was able to pinpoint a suitable site in a part ofthe wood which was slightly less gloomy and dense, though with little of the cathedral-like feel of, for example, a Chiltern beech wood.

-I painted in the wood from 3rd May to 16th June, probably spending longer there than anyone since 1916, apart from the gamekeeper.
+I painted there from 3rd May to 16th June, probably spending longer there than anyone since 1916, apart from the gamekeeper.

 I had to overcome a sense of inhibition in such a place, for how could my experiences be relevant to those of the war artists and poets who had left such an indelible mark on our culture, and whose own lives were permanently changed?
 I was looking SSW, and a few metres to my right was the site of ’Strip Trench’, mentioned in the literature, notably in David Jones’s ‘In Parenthesis’.
 Jones was a private in the Royal Welsh Fusiliers attacking German positions in the wood on 10th July 1916.
 He was both an artist and one of four writers besides Sassoon deeply affected by the battle.